German Special Forces Officer To Be Suspended Over Ties To Right-Wing Extremism

 The German military will suspend an officer of its elite special forces unit after an investigation linked him to right-wing extremism.
 Two other soldiers are facing punishment for allegedly performing a Nazi salute at a party at the officer's home.

-The unnamed officer, who served multiple tours in Afghanistan, has been covertly investigated for months, according to a report in German newspaper Bild am Sonntag.
+The unnamed officer, who served multiple tours in Afghanistan, has been covertly investigated for months, according to a report in the German newspaper Bild am Sonntag.
 He will be barred from service this week, Deutsche Welle reports.

-The German special forces, known as the Kommando Spezialkräfte, or KSK, are responsible for anti-terrorism missions and hostage rescue operations overseas.
+The German special forces, known as the Kommando Spezialkrafte, are responsible for antiterrorism missions and hostage rescue operations overseas.

-Some 20 members of the elite unit are being investigated for ties to right-wing elements, according to Christof Gramm, the head of the Military Counterintelligence Service (MAD).
+Some 20 members of the elite unit are being investigated for ties to right-wing elements, according to Christof Gramm, the head of the Military Counterintelligence Service.
 Earlier this year, the service disclosed that it was investigating 450 suspected cases throughout the military.

-Making the Hitler salute is illegal in Germany, as is using other Nazi symbols.
+Making the Nazi salute is illegal in Germany, as is using other Nazi symbols.

-In the latest incidents, one of the soldiers accused of making the Nazi salute has been suspended from the military; the other is still under investigation.
+In the latest incidents, one of the soldiers accused of making the salute has been suspended from the military; the other is still under investigation.

 A trial is upcoming for a German army officer who was arrested in April 2017 for allegedly plotting a far-right terror attack while posing as a Syrian refugee.
 He reportedly hoped the attack would be mistaken as Islamist terrorism.